gabeorosan/pa-project/public/README.md

 ## Graphs

-Clicking on a chart will create a new graph.
+Clicking on a chart will change the graph shown.
 After creating a graph, click the info icon on the far left to get detailed information about each specific graph.
 Graphs are initialized with random selections for x and y axes, and no filters;
 click on the dropdowns on each axis to change them.
 All graphs can be dragged & resized, and the axis dropdowns can be dragged.